ladunjexa-pbl/nextjs10-portfolio/README.md

   npm install
 ```

-#### Step 3:
+#### Step 4:

-At the main folder execute the following command in console to run the serevr:
+At the main folder execute the following command in console to run the server:

 ```bash
   npm run start